Population Characteristics

 Population of Berwyn by Ethnicity and Origin

 The population of Berwyn is quite diverse, which contributes to the village's vibrant cultural landscape.
 Berwyn is inclusive and accepts various ethnic groups with open arms.
-Furthermore, the province appreciates the unique contributions that each ethnicity brings.
+Furthermore, the village appreciates the unique contributions that each ethnicity brings.

 Immigration Profile